March 24, 2021

 If you have insurance, your insurance company will be billed for the test.
 If you do not have insurance or if your insurance does not pay for the entire cost of the test, the patient will be responsible for the balance.

 Additional information about testing, including information about other testing locations in the West Plains area, can be found on the Howell County Health Department’s webpage.

 Mandatory Testing Required by the University

-The COVID-19 Response Team will require COVID-19 testing in certain circumstances.
-These situations may include, but are not limited to:
+The COVID-19 Response Team may require COVID-19 testing in certain circumstances.

-If such students, faculty, or staff refuse to undergo COVID-19 testing, they may be required to quarantine for up to 14 days or be prevented from participating in certain activities.
+If such students, faculty, or staff refuse to undergo COVID-19 testing, they may be required to quarantine or be prevented from participating in certain activities.